 7.1PRIVACY AND CONFIDENTIALITY

 The University is committed to protecting the privacy of all individuals involved in the investigation and resolution of a report under this policy.
 The University is also committed to providing assistance to help Students and Employees make informed choices.
-With respect to any report under this policy, the University will make reasonable efforts to protect the privacy of participants, in accordance with applicable state and federal law, while balancing the need to gather information to assess the report and to take steps to eliminate Sexual Harassment, prevent its recurrence, and remedy its effects.
+With respect to any report under this policy, the University will make reasonable efforts to protect the privacy of participants, in accordance with applicable state and federal law, while balancing the need to gather information to assess the report and to take steps to eliminate Sex Discrimination or Sexual Harassment, prevent its recurrence, and remedy its effects.

 Privacy and confidentiality have distinct meanings:

-Privacy means that information related to a report of Sexual Harassment will be shared with a limited circle of University Employees who “need to know” in order to assist in the assessment, investigation, and resolution of the report.
-All Employees who are involved in the University’s response to reports of Sexual Harassment receive specific training and guidance about sharing and safeguarding private information in accordance with state and federal law.
+Privacy means that information related to a report of Sex Discrimination or Sexual Harassment will be shared with a limited circle of University Employees who “need to know” in order to assist in the assessment, investigation, and resolution of the report.
+All Employees who are involved in the University’s response to reports of Sex Discrimination and Sexual Harassment receive specific training and guidance about sharing and safeguarding private information in accordance with state and federal law.
 The privacy of Student education records will be protected in accordance with the Family Educational Rights and Privacy Act (“FERPA”), as outlined in the University’s FERPA policy.
 The privacy of an individual’s medical and related records generally is protected by the Health Insurance Portability and Accountability Act (“HIPAA”), excepting health records protected by FERPA.
 Access to an Employee’s personnel records is regulated by North Carolina law, including, but not limited to N.C.
 Gen. Stat. §126-23 et seq. and N.C.
 Gen. Stat. §132-1 et seq.

 Confidentiality exists in the context of laws that protect certain relationships, including with medical and clinical care providers (and those who provide administrative services related to the provision of medical and clinical care), mental health providers, counselors, and ordained clergy, all of whom may engage in confidential communications under North Carolina law.
 The University has designated individuals who have the ability to have privileged communications as “Confidential Employees,” as defined below.
 When information is shared by an individual with a Confidential Employee or a community professional with the same legal protections, the Confidential Employee (and/or such community professional) cannot reveal the information to any third party except when an applicable law or a court order requires or permits disclosure of such information.